1963 (comics): Johnny Beyond

 Johnny Beyond encounters a lost woman searching for a bar called The Laundry who speaks strangely and has a telephone in her purse and keeps mentioning feminism.
 He offers to walk her home but she takes him to his own apartment block.
 Once inside he is further confused by the plastic cases on her books and coasters in cigarette cases before finding out she is married to an older version of himself called John Behan.
-In confusion and the woman go outside, only for the house to fold it on itself.
+Confused, he and the woman go outside, only for the house to fold it on itself.
 She runs back up to find her room inhabited by saxophonist 'Lips' Lincoln.
 Beyond contacts his mentor Garab Dorje via Necrosphere, who warns them the building is twisted in time.
 He tries to return everyone to their correct times but he himself is sucked through before he finishes the job.

 Book Five: Horus, Lord of Light

 Horus saves New York from the rampaging Termagant and returns to his civilian guise of academic Professor Falcon.
-However, after lectures finish he changes back and is spotted by student Janet, who secretes herself in a sarcophagus on his Barge from Beyond as he sets off to pay homage to Ra.
+However, after lectures finish he changes back and is spotted by student Janet, who sneaks herself into a sarcophagus on his Barge from Beyond as he sets off to pay homage to Ra.
 Set attempts to provoke Horus before their bickering is interrupted by Isis.
 Set however drugs the crew of Ra's barge, leaving the Sun God dormant.
 Horus boards Ra's barge and guides it through attempted attacks by Nehebkau and Astarte, despite the unexpected presence of Janet.
 She is captured by Anubis but Horus rescues her despite briefly awakening Herakhty.
 They guide the barge home regardless, but Janet is put on trial for blasphemy.
 She is spared when Osiris himself objects from beyond the grave.
 Horus returns a sleeping Janet to Midtown College and turns back into Falcon, convincing her the adventure was a dream.